torchbox/torchbox.com/README.md

 This project contains technical documentation written in Markdown in the `/docs` folder.
 This covers, among others:

-- our general apporach and principles for the build
+- our general approach and principles for the build
 - lots of front-end details specific to this build
 - continuous integration
 - deployment